adequatica/adequatica.github.io/_posts/2022-05-10-a-brief-xss-scanning-with-burp-suite.md

 Web application security testing is not the topic of one article, it takes a whole book.
 So I will focus only on the example of scanning for XSS ([cross-site scripting](https://portswigger.net/web-security/cross-site-scripting)) with one special tool — [Burp Suite](https://portswigger.net/).

-You can try to find [XSS vulnerabilities manually](https://adequatica.medium.com/a-brief-security-testing-for-manual-testers-f2f59d56fbb5#9af2), but it won't be productive and efficient.
+You can try to find [XSS vulnerabilities manually](https://adequatica.github.io/2022/05/06/security-testing-for-manual-testers.html), but it won’t be productive and efficient.
 Testing for XSS is a kind of [brute-force search](https://en.wikipedia.org/wiki/Brute-force_search) — a repetitive scanning (or attacking) with changing of various parameters and payloads.
 Such tasks should be solved with special tooling that allows us to check hundreds of test cases in a relatively short time.

 ## 1. Prepare the Burp Suite